shinshin86/habanero-bee-google-apps-script/README.md

 * quoraLink
 * backgroundColor
   * This is option of set background color.
 If you do not want to change it, you do not need to enter it.
+* pageTopButtonColor
+  * This is option of set page top button color.
+If you do not want to change it, you do not need to enter it.

 #### meta